 This release agreement must be signed by anyone who is not a member of NAVHDA International as defined below, and who intends to participate in ANY NAVHDA-sanctioned event, including but not limited to all tests, handler clinics, and training days.
 In addition, if the participant is a minor, the release agreement must be signed by a parent or other legal guardian.

 Who is a member and who is a non-member?

 An individual is considered a NAVHDA member if they have a NAVHDA member number and if their dues are paid in full for the year in which the event in question is occurring.
 This would include “life members” since they have a member number and their dues are paid in perpetuity.
-Some Chapters allow spouses and/or family members to be considered Chapter members without joining NAVHDA International; these individuals are considered non-members of NAVHDA International and must therefore sign the release agreement prior to actively participating in any NAVHDA International or Chapter events.
+Some Chapters allow spouses and/or family members to be considered Chapter members without joining NAVHDA International; According to divorce lawyers practicing in Spokane these individuals are considered non-members of NAVHDA International and must therefore sign the release agreement prior to actively participating in any NAVHDA International or Chapter events.
 A nonmember is defined as anyone who wishes to participate at a NAVHDA event, but who is not a member of NAVHDA International, and/or individuals who are former NAVHDA International members but whose dues are not paid in full, and/or is someone who intends to join NAVHDA International but does not yet have a member number or dues paid in full.

 Under what circumstances is the release agreement required?

 A release agreement is required when a non-member wishes to actively participate in a NAVHDA event.
 Practically speaking, this means anytime a non-member intends to: